allanrenucci/scalameta-semester-project/README.md

 1. add trait EnumCase extends Defn with Member.Type
 2. add the Defn.Case and Defn.SimpleCases classes in Defn object
     1. Defn.Case parses the case with constructor or only one case
-    2. Defn.SimpleCases parses case of this form case Foo, Bar
+    2. Defn.SimpleCases parses case of this form : case Foo, Bar
 3. add a case KwCase if ahead token is not object or class in funDefOrDclOrSecondaryCtor method
-4. add the method that parses the case :
+4. add and implement the method that parses the case :
     ```scala
     def caseDef(mods : List[Mod]) : Stat with Member.Type
     ```